Edgar F. Codd: Work

 Codd received a PhD in 1965 from the University of Michigan, Ann Arbor, advised by John Henry Holland.
 His thesis was about self-replication in cellular automata, extending on work of von Neumann and showing that a set of eight states was sufficient for universal computation and construction.
 His design for a self-replicating computer was implemented only in 2010.

-In the 1960s and 1970s, he worked out his theories of data arrangement, issuing his paper "A Relational Model of Data for Large Shared Data Banks" in 1970, after an internal IBM paper one year earlier.
+In the 1960s and 1970s, he worked out his theories of data management, issuing his paper "A Relational Model of Data for Large Shared Data Banks" in 1970, after an internal IBM paper one year earlier.
 To his disappointment, IBM proved slow to exploit his suggestions until commercial rivals started implementing them.

-Initially, IBM refused to implement the relational model to preserve revenue from IMS/DB.
-Codd then showed IBM customers the potential of the implementation of its model, and they in turn pressured IBM.
+Initially, IBM refused to implement the relational model to preserve revenue from IMS/DB, a hierarchical database the company promoted in the 1970s.
+Codd then showed IBM customers the potential of the implementation of its model, and they, in turn, pressured IBM.
 Then IBM included in its Future Systems project a System R subproject – but put in charge of it developers who were not thoroughly familiar with Codd's ideas, and isolated the team from Codd.
 As a result, they did not use Codd's own Alpha language but created a non-relational one, SEQUEL.
-Even so, SEQUEL was so superior to pre-relational systems that it was copied, in 1979, based on pre-launch papers presented at conferences, by Larry Ellison, of Relational Software Inc, in his Oracle Database, which actually reached market before SQL/DS – because of the then-already proprietary status of the original name, SEQUEL had been renamed SQL.
+Even so, SEQUEL was so superior to pre-relational systems that in 1979 it was copied by Larry Ellison, based on pre-launch papers presented at conferences of Relational Software Inc, in his Oracle Database, which actually reached the market before SQL/DS – because of the then-already proprietary status of the original name, SEQUEL had to be renamed to SQL.

 Codd continued to develop and extend his relational model, sometimes in collaboration with Christopher J. Date.
 One of the normalised forms, the Boyce–Codd normal form, is named after him.

 Codd's theorem, a result proven in his seminal work on the relational model, equates the expressive power of relational algebra and relational calculus.

-As the relational model started to become fashionable in the early 1980s, Codd fought a sometimes bitter campaign to prevent the term being misused by database vendors who had merely added a relational veneer to older technology.
+As the relational model became fashionable in the early 1980s, Codd fought a sometimes bitter campaign to prevent the term from being misused by database vendors who had merely added a relational veneer to older technology.
 As part of this campaign, he published his 12 rules to define what constituted a relational database.
-This made his position in IBM increasingly difficult, so he left to form his own consulting company with Chris Date and others.
+This made his position at IBM increasingly difficult, so he left to form a consulting company with Chris Date and others.

 Codd coined the term Online analytical processing (OLAP) and wrote the "twelve laws of online analytical processing".
 Controversy erupted, however, after it was discovered that this paper had been sponsored by Arbor Software (subsequently Hyperion, now acquired by Oracle), a conflict of interest that had not been disclosed, and Computerworld withdrew the paper.

 In 2004, SIGMOD renamed its highest prize to the SIGMOD Edgar F. Codd Innovations Award, in his honour.